sranegar/sranegar/README.md

 I'm Stephanie Ranegar - I'm a full stack web developer and designer.

-* Bachelor's of Science in Media Arts & Science
-* Specialization in Web Development and Design
+* Bachelor's of Science in Media Arts & Science specializing in Web Development and Design
 * Informatics Minor
 * UX/UI
 * Graphic Design